The 15 best PC games to play right now in 2023

 Return To Monkey Island treads the line between nostalgia for die-hard fans, and welcoming in new players.
 The fresh new art style is expressive and suggets a kids' story book, and the controls are streamlined and easy to get the hang of.
 Combined with a robust hint system and a couple of difficulty levels, it's the perfect game to dip your toe in the genre.
 But if you're a card-carrying Monkey Island fanatic, Return has references to the old games that'll make you laugh, cry, and feel all warm and fuzzy - without overwhelming everything.
 And the story is pitched perfectly between longing for the old days, and not being able to go back.
 It's an all-around lovely game.

-Where can I buy it: Epic Games Store
+Where can I buy it: Steam, Humble

 Slay The Spire